Measuring Diagnostic Test Performance Using Imperfect Reference Tests: A Partial Identification Approach: Identification

 \section{Identification}

 Studies quantifying the performance of a test of interest, also known as an index test, require knowledge of the true health status.
 Health status is usually unobservable, so it is determined by an alternative test, called the reference test.
 Even though the reference test should be the best available test for the underlying condition, it is almost always imperfect in practice, giving rise to identification issues.
-In this section, I present the setting and assumptions, and derive the sharp joint identified sets for index test performance measures - sensitivity and specificity, as defined below.

 Let $t=1$ and $r=1$ if the index and reference tests, respectively, yield positive results and $t=0$, $r=0$ otherwise.
 Let $y=1$ denote the existence of the underlying condition we are testing for and $y=0$ the absence of it.\footnote{I interchangeably say that the person is ill when $y=1$ and when $y=0$, that they are healthy.
-This can be extended to encompass antibody tests with minor semantic changes, since they can also measure if a person has been ill.} We are interested in learning the sensitivity and specificity of the index test:
+This can be extended to encompass antibody tests with minor semantic changes, since they can also measure if a person has been ill.}